A draft opening chapter of my WIP novel set in a Viking inspired sci-fi fantasy world

-“Daughter, you know we would never be unkind to you, but you must accept your responsibilities.
-You know your Father expects you to become one of his flying squadron in the most powerful Sky Skiff fleet in the Nine Kingdoms.
-He has the operation all planned out with the elves of Rybelheim.
-He was one of the first people in Ardenland to be transformed into a Sky Skiff when the elves allowed humans to have the implant, and he’ll be proud of you as he is of all the other great and good people of Ardenland who have undergone the transformation.
+“Daughter, you know we’d never be unkind to you, but you must accept your responsibilities.
+Your Father has the operation all planned out with the elves of Rybelheim.
+He was one of the first people in Ardenland to be transformed into a Sky Skiff when the elves allowed humans to have the implant, and he’ll be proud of you joining his flying squadron.
 Your brothers became Skiffs gladly before you.
-Why, little Kai was but thirteen when he had the implant earlier this year.
+Why, little Kai was but thirteen when he had the implant.
 You are older than he and fully grown.”

 Queen Gerstermini's voice came slightly muffled over the flight-com.
-Eledy's mother must have overheard in the flight capsule where she sat with attachments sprouting from her spine to connect her to the Sky Skiff vessel that Ylva and Eledy travelled in.
+She must have overheard in the flight capsule where she sat with attachments sprouting from her spine to connect her to the Sky Skiff vessel that Eledy and Ylva travelled in.
 The walls of the cockpit were thin.
-Eledy should have remembered that her mother could hear her passengers from her capsule in the bow of the vessel.
-Did Gerstermini also know that Eledy had found the notebook inside her cockpit compartment?
+Eledy should have remembered that her mother could hear her passengers.
+Did Gerstermini also know that Eledy had found the book inside her cockpit compartment?
 Would she mind?

 “Yes, Princess,” Ylva added.
-“You should rejoice that your father has seen fit to have you turned into one of the flying vessels that have made your country the most powerful in the Nine Kingdoms through battle and trade.
+“You should rejoice to become one of the flying vessels that makes your country sovereign in battle and trade.
 Not every girl in Ardenland can afford to be transformed into a Sky Skiff.”

-Eledy retreated further against the glossy leather seats of the cockpit, wishing that someone would listen to her rather than repeating these unbending points about following duty.
+Eledy retreated further against the glossy leather seats of the cockpit.
+If only someone would listen to her rather than repeating these unbending points about following duty.
 “I know, and I’m grateful to Father for thinking of me, but I’m afraid it will be strange and painful and I’ll no longer be myself afterwards.”

 Eledy shuddered at the memory of young Kai’s pain-crumpled face as she tended him following his Skiffing.
-“I’ve heard it can take a while for the aching pain to go afterwards, and some people have died during the transformation.
+“I’ve heard it can take a while for the aching pain to go afterwards.
+Some have died during the transformation.
 It’s dangerous.”

 “I cannot deny that it was, at first when it was experimental.
-However,” Gerstermini continued with reasoned determination, "there have been Sky Skiffs created for many years now.
+However,” Gerstermini continued in a tone of reasoned determination, "there have been Sky Skiffs created for years now.
 I’m sure the elves of Rybelheim will take great care over you, as befits you, daughter.
 Do not weary your soul with fretting.
 It’s always best to accept the inevitable.”

 “Indeed.”
-Eledy’s forced reply to her mother’s words was almost too soft to hear as she tried to stop herself shaking and maintain the composed posture expected of the daughter of the famed human king of Ardenland and his elven bride.
+Eledy’s forced reply was barely audible as she tried to stop herself shaking and maintain the composed posture expected of the daughter of the famed human king of Ardenland and his elven bride.
 Yet, inside she was screaming.

-Turning her head towards the cockpit window, she pretended to fix her attention on the patchwork of fields about human farmsteads vanishing from view behind her.
-Ahead, the snow-capped mountains of Rybelheim appeared no bigger than bumps in a flagstone floor this high up.
-Impressive though it was, Eledy resented the sight of their destination — a broken-topped caldera.
-Within its crater, said in legend to be the scar left by the meteor, lay the workshop of the most advanced elven race of the continent who prided themselves on inventing a way to allow any race of people in the Nine Kingdoms to transform to flying vessels.
+Turning her head towards the cockpit window, she pretended to fix her attention on the patchwork of fields vanishing from view behind her.
+Ahead, the snow-capped mountains of Rybelheim appeared no bigger than bumps in a flagstone floor.
+Impressive though it was, Eledy resented the view of their destination — a broken-topped caldera.
+Within its crater, said to be the scar left by the meteor, lay the workshop of the most advanced elven race of the continent.

-In a few weeks time, on her sixteenth birthday, Eledy would undergo the transformation into a Sky Skiff.
-She dreaded it.
-Each bone in her body would be replaced with bones of talibereth metal.
-Filled with magic, the metal allowed her to project the form of a flying vessel from her body at the command of the Bowmaiden to whom she would be allocated.
+In a few weeks time, on her sixteenth birthday, each bone in Eledy’s body would be replaced with bones of talibereth metal.
+The magical metal would allow her to project the form of a flying vessel from her body at the command of the Bowmaiden to whom she would be allocated.
 Soon, like her mother, her physical form would be encased in a flight capsule, sentient, but unable to control her movements.
 Thousands of feet up in the air, her fate would rest on the Bowmaiden who was to fly her on quests that would win glory for Ardenland, or perhaps get Eledy killed… That was, if the process of Skiffing did not kill her.

 Today the plans were to be finalised.

-At least her mother had the forethought to leave Ardenland early to review the concept design that Eledy had chosen for her Sky Skiff form with the elves of Rybelheim.
-It meant Eledy had time to think things through before the Twelve, her father's elite counsel members, arrived to finish their negotiations with the elves.
+At least her mother had the forethought to leave Ardenland early to review the concept design that Eledy had chosen for her Sky Skiff form.
+It meant Eledy had time to think things through before her father's elite counsel members arrived to finish their negotiations with the elves.

 "What was that?"
-Eledy asked as soon as her nerves settled.
+Eledy asked.
 Concern rising in her throat, she peered through the windshield to see if her mother's glistening form of sky-blue talibereth metal had been damaged.
 "Are you all right?"

 Eledy's reply faltered as they hit a rough squall of air.
-Gerstermini jolted, banking sideways to avoid the turbulence.
-Eledy clenched her hands as her mother became snatched upwards, the wind strong as a giant trying to hurl her to her death.
+Gerstermini jolted, banking sideways bit by turbulence.
+Eledy clenched her hands together as her mother became snatched upwards, the wind strong as a giant trying to hurl her to her death.
 Gerstermini fell, bow downwards as if she crested a storm wave.
 The warning panel screamed.

-The juddering ceased.
-Eledy's racing heartbeat deafened the clatter of hail striking her mother's Skiff form.
-She knew that the talibereth flying vessel sprouted from Gerstermini’s body could feel little pain, but part of her writhed in indignation to hear the pounding at the pristine azure shell in which she sat encased.
+Eledy's thumping heartbeat joined the clatter of hail striking her mother's Skiff form.
+She knew that the talibereth flying vessel sprouted from Gerstermini’s body could feel little pain, but part of her writhed in indignation to hear the pounding at the Skiff’s pristine azure shell.
 The warning panel continued to flash in bursts like red lightning.

 "Neblung," Ylva said, an ominous note deepening her musical elven voice.